parsilver/thai-word-php/README.md

 ```

 **Smart Suggestion Integration**:
-- Automatically suggests corrections for single-character segments (likely unrecognized)
+- **Single-character only**: `segmentWithSuggestions()` only provides suggestions for single-character segments that are NOT in the dictionary
+- **Multi-character words**: Use `suggest()` method directly for multi-character word suggestions
+- **Threshold requirements**: Single-character similarities max out at 0.5, so use threshold ≤ 0.5 for best results
-- Configurable similarity thresholds for accuracy control
+- **Configurable similarity thresholds**: 0.4-0.5 for single characters, 0.6-0.7 for multi-character words
-- Performance-optimized with caching and length-based filtering
+- **Performance-optimized**: Caching and length-based filtering for large dictionaries
 - Unicode-aware for proper Thai character handling

 ### Step 6: Performance Optimizations